-The paid, 10-week internship begins with our Intellectual Boot Camp, a week-long seminar, followed by weekly seminar days with thought-leaders from around the country, discussing topics like virtue, the history of conservatism, the roots of the Western intellectual tradition, and Christianity’s role in shaping the West.
+The 10-week internship begins with the 5-day Intellectual Bootcamp followed by weekly seminars with thought-leaders from around the country, focusing on the roots of the Western intellectual tradition.
+Past seminars include:

 What is the origin of the name?

 The Alcuin Internship is named after Charlemagne’s lieutenant, Alcuin of York.
-Historians generally agree that 800 A.D., when Charlemagne was crowned emperor of the Holy Roman Empire, marks the end of the Dark Age and the beginning of Christendom and an enlightened West that would become the greatest civilization ever known.
-At the request of Charlemagne, Alcuin led the charge to bring about a renaissance in learning and wisdom.
+Historians generally agree that 800 A.D., when Charlemagne was crowned emperor of the Holy Roman Empire, marked the end of the Dark Age and the beginning of Christendom and an enlightened West, which would become the greatest civilization ever known.
+At the request of Charlemagne, Alcuin of York led the charge to bring about a cultural renaissance in learning and wisdom.

 Today, those who control the levers of power in American culture have largely rejected our Judeo-Christian heritage.
 In education, media, business, and government, we are witnessing the vast promotion of postmodernism, globalism, and cultural Marxism.
 As a consequence, many Americans—especially our youth—are lost, lonely, and adrift.
 In response to this cultural crisis, Charlemagne Institute created the Alcuin Internship to raise up the next generation of young Americans who will join us on our own long march to reclaim those institutions and our Republic.